Daniel Boyd (artist): Basketball

 Boyd is a former semi-professional basketball player, having played in the shooting guard position for the Cairns Marlins in the early 2000s.

 Personal life

 Boyd lives in Marrickville, Sydney, with his partner and four daughters.

+Awards and nominations

+ARIA Music Awards

+The ARIA Music Awards are a set of annual ceremonies presented by Australian Recording Industry Association (ARIA), which recognise excellence, innovation, and achievement across all genres of the music of Australia.
+They commenced in 1987.